arruah/ensocoin/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build REPLACE_1_PROJNAME_MD in Unix.
+Some notes on how to build Ensocoin in Unix.

 (for OpenBSD specific instructions, see [build-openbsd.md](build-openbsd.md))